MicrosoftDocs/visualfsharpdocs/docs/conceptual/extratopleveloperators.dict['key,'value]-function-[fsharp].md

 *keyValuePairs*
 Type: [seq](https://msdn.microsoft.com/library/2f0c87c6-8a0d-4d33-92a6-10d1d037ce75)**&lt;'Key &#42; 'Value&gt;**

+## Return Value

-**An object that implements T:System.Collections.Generic.IDictionary&#96;2 that represents the given collection.**
+An object that implements T:System.Collections.Generic.IDictionary&#96;2 that represents the given collection.

 ## Remarks
 This function is named **CreateDictionary** in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following code example shows the use of the dict function.**
+The following code example shows the use of the dict function.

 [!code-fsharp[Main](snippets/fscorelib2/snippet1.fs)]

 **The output is as follows.**

 **The dictionary is read only.**
 **Value for key 5: 25**
 **Key: 1 Value: 1**